 Organizations that partner with Hearts for Russ provide support to the organ transplant community every day.
-We could not do our work without them so we are grateful for their commitment to improving New York State's Donor Registry and providing support to the organ, eye and tissue recipient community and the donor families that make organ donation possible.
+We could not do our work without them so we are grateful for their commitment to improving the Organ Donor Registry and providing support to the organ, eye and tissue recipient community and the donor families that make organ donation possible.

 Organ Procurement Training Pilot Program